amanley97/amanley97.github.io/_pages/research.md

 As an undergraduate, my role in this project took a more implementation approach.
 Working closely with the graduate researchers, I developed the full-system simulation environment which contained the benchmark workloads.
 Likewise, I applied this knowledge to develop the simulation environment to allow micro-architectural exploration of gem5 bottlenecks.
 I developed a project stack built of FPGA hardware, Firesim, Gem5, and a C++ workload from bottom up.

+See my publications tab to view our whitepages!

 ### A World Limited by Data Transfer.
 "A Block Efficient Memory Controller"